eslint/eslint/docs/rules/no-unused-vars.md

 ## Rule Details

-This rule is aimed at eliminating unused variables, functions, and parameters of functions.
+This rule is aimed at eliminating unused variables, functions, and function parameters.

 A variable `foo` is considered to be used if any of the following are true: